 It’s risky to adopt a BI solution before making absolutely sure it’s the right tool for the job, which is why we put so much work into the evaluation process here at Exago.
 Developing a requirements checklist to guide you and your team through a rigorous proof of concept is critical to the software vetting process.

 But selecting the right data analytics application is only the tip of the iceberg when it comes to meeting your project requirements.
 Miscommunications can result in wasted time and resources, delaying deployment or derailing it altogether.
-It can be challenging to anticipate what your requirements will be — especially if your company is launching a BI program for the first time — so partner with a company that can offer you guidance as you evaluate and continue supporting you through your implementation.
+It can be challenging to anticipate what your requirements will be — especially if your company is implementing BI for the first time — so partner with a company that can offer you guidance as you evaluate and continue supporting you through your implementation.

 Exago BI Consultant Nick Cortina recommends clarifying requirements by breaking them down into tasks.
 A requirement like “cloud data connectivity,” for example, is difficult to quantify in terms of resource allocation whereas “get warehouse connection string” is much more concrete.
 Cortina finds analyzing requirements this way creates a sort of deployment roadmap and helps teams identify possible challenges before they can jeopardize the project’s target release date.